 - Prepared pre-trial motions and directed-verdict motion, along with the trial team, as critical-motions counsel for a product-liability trial in Texas federal court; punitive-damages claim was dismissed on directed verdict and jury returned defense verdict.

 - Assisted trial team to win defense verdict in two-week Ohio consumer protection jury trial, through critical motion briefing and hearings, jury instructions, and verdict forms; preserved verdict in post-trial motion practice.

-- On interlocutory review, won published reversal of trial court ruling that would have imposed vicarious liability for auto accidents on certain long-term lessors.
+- Won published reversal of trial court ruling on interlocutory review that would have imposed vicarious liability for auto accidents on certain long-term lessors.